Lung Cancer Patients and Remission

 Levels of Remission

-Reduction in tumor growth must last one-month minimum before doctors consider it in remission.
+Remission is possible for lung cancer patients.
+Reduction in tumor growth must last one month minimum before doctors consider it in remission.
 Additionally, just because the patient has reached this point in their lung cancer timeline, doesn’t mean they’re cured or free of cancer.
 Doctors will use medical imaging, blood tests, or biopsies to determine changes in tumor growth.
 Patients may still have to undergo chemotherapy during the remission phase, also known as maintenance therapy.

 Discovering at least a 50 percent reduction of tumor size or growth in lung cancer patients indicates partial remission.